keplerHaloxx/Kahoot-Answer-Class/README.md

+# Warning!
+I can't be bothered documenting this code so it looks really bad.
+If anyone wants to open a pull request and document my crappy code then thank you.

 # Kahoot-Answer-API

 ## If you want to use the script I made using the api, run 'Main.py' or install the .exe which has been compiled so you don't need to install python